EntySec/HatVenom/README.md

 ## Generating payload

 It's very easy to generate payload for various targets in HatVenom.
-Let's generate simple payload that calls shutdown for Linux and save it to `a.out`.
+Let's generate a simple payload that calls shutdown for Linux and save it to `a.out`.

 ### Examples